wjtk4444/eso-addons/Teleport/README.md

 ### Teleporting to wayshrines

 Same as teleporting to zones: `/tp <wayshrine name prefix>`.
 If you want to avoid name collisions you can also use `/tp <full wayshrine name> Wayshrine` instead.
+Wayshrines are sorted alphabetically without the " Wayshrine" suffix, for example `/tp solitude` will take you to `Solitude Wayshrine` instead of `Solitude Docks Wayshrine`.

 ### Teleporting to dungeons/arenas/trials